Guys and Dolls: Film adaptations

+1955 film

-On November 3, 1955 the film version of the musical was released, starring Marlon Brando as Sky, Frank Sinatra as Nathan Detroit, and Jean Simmons as Sarah, with Vivian Blaine reprising her role as Adelaide.
-The film was directed by Joseph L. Mankiewicz and produced by Samuel Goldwyn.
+On November 3, 1955, the film version of the musical was released, starring Marlon Brando as Sky, Frank Sinatra as Nathan Detroit, and Jean Simmons as Sarah, with Vivian Blaine reprising her role as Adelaide.
+The film was written and directed by Joseph L. Mankiewicz and produced by Samuel Goldwyn.

-Levene lost the film role of Nathan Detroit to Frank Sinatra.
-"You can't have a Jew playing a Jew, it wouldn't work on screen", producer Samuel Goldwyn argued, when explaining that he wanted Sinatra, rather than Levene, who had originated the role, even though Guys and Dolls film director Joseph L. Mankiewicz wanted Levene, the original Broadway star.
+Levene lost the film role of Nathan Detroit to Sinatra even though Mankiewicz wanted Levene.
+"You can't have a Jew playing a Jew, it wouldn't work on screen," Goldwyn argued.
 Frank Loesser felt Sinatra played the part like a "dapper Italian swinger".
-Mankiewicz said "if there could be one person in the world more miscast as Nathan Detroit than Frank Sinatra that would be Laurence Olivier and I am one of his greatest fans; the role had been written for Sam Levene who was divine in it".
+Mankiewicz said "if there could be one person in the world more miscast as Nathan Detroit than Frank Sinatra that would be Laurence Olivier and I am one of his greatest fans; the role had been written for Sam Levene who was divine in it."
 Sinatra did his best to give Nathan Detroit a few stereotyped Jewish gestures and inflections, but Frank Loesser hated "how Sinatra turned the rumpled Nathan Detroit into a smoothie.
-Sam Levene's husky untrained voice added to the song's charm, not to mention its believability".
-Frank Loesser died in 1969, still refusing to watch the film version released in 1955.
+Sam Levene's husky untrained voice added to the song's charm, not to mention its believability."
+Loesser died in 1969, still refusing to watch the film.

 Around the time of the film's release, American composer and lyricist Stephen Sondheim wrote film reviews for Films in Review.
 Sondheim (then aged 25) reviewed the film version of Guys and Dolls, and observed: "Sinatra ambles through his role as Nathan Detroit as though he were about to laugh at the jokes in the script.
 He has none of the sob in the voice, and the incipient ulcer in the stomach, that the part requires and Sam Levene supplied so hilariously on the stage.
 Sinatra sings on pitch, but colorlessly; Levene sang off pitch, but acted while he sang.
 Sinatra's lackadaisical performance, his careless and left handed attempt at characterization not only harm the picture immeasurably but indicate an alarming lack of professionality."

-Three new songs, written by Frank Loesser, were added to the film: "Pet Me Poppa"; "A Woman in Love"; and "Adelaide", which was written specifically for Sinatra.
-Five songs from the stage musical were omitted from the movie: "A Bushel and a Peck", "My Time of Day", "I've Never Been In Love Before", "More I Cannot Wish You", and "Marry the Man Today", although "A Bushel and a Peck" was later restored to the video release version.
+Three new songs written by Loesser were added to the film: "Pet Me Poppa"; "A Woman in Love"; and "Adelaide", which was written specifically for Sinatra.
+Five songs from the stage musical were omitted from the movie: "A Bushel and a Peck", "My Time of Day", I've Never Been In Love Before", "More I Cannot Wish You" and "Marry the Man Today".
+"A Bushel and a Peck" was later restored to the video release version.

+Planned new adaptation

 20th Century Fox acquired the film rights to the musical in early 2013, and was said to be planning a remake.
 In March 2019, TriStar Pictures acquired the remake rights, with Bill Condon hired as director two years later.
+In September 2024, Rob Marshall replaced Condon as the new director and co-wrote a new screenplay with his partner John DeLuca, along with John Requa and Glenn Ficarra.
+Serving as producers are Marshall, DeLuca, John Goldwyn, Marc Toberoff and Marc Platt.